replicatedhq/replicated-docs/docs/reference/vendor-api-using.md

 For more information about these token types, see [Using Vendor API Tokens](replicated-cli-tokens).

-## Generate an API token
+## Generate an API Token

 To access the Vendor API, you need a User API Token or a Service Account (Team API tokens also continue to work).

+### Generate a User API Token

-### To generate a User API token
+To generate a user API token:

 1. Log in to the vendor portal and go to the [Account Settings](https://vendor.replicated.com/account-settings) page.
-2. Under **User API Tokens**, click **New User API Token**.
+1. Under **User API Tokens**, click **New User API Token**.
-3. Name the token and select the required permissions, and click **Create token**.
+1. Name the token and select the required permissions, and click **Create token**.
-4. Copy the user API token and save it in a secure location.
+1. Copy the user API token and save it in a secure location.
 The token will not be available to view again.

-### To generate a Service Account
+### Generate a Service Account

+To generate a service account:

 1. Log in to the vendor portal and go to the Team page.
-2. Navigate to [Service Accounts](https://vendor.replicated.com/team/serviceaccounts), and click **New Service Account**.
+1. Navigate to [Service Accounts](https://vendor.replicated.com/team/serviceaccounts), and click **New Service Account**.
-3. Name the token and select the RBAC policy.
+1. Name the token and select the RBAC policy.
 Optionally, check the box to limit the token to a read-only version of the selected RBAC policy.
 Click **Create Service Account**.
-4. Copy the user API token and save it in a secure location.
+1. Copy the user API token and save it in a secure location.
 The token will not be available to view again.

 ## Using API Tokens